 - Hyphema.
 When there are no other injuries and your eye pressure isn’t increased, bed rest and an eye patch should help.
 If it’s more severe and the pressure is very high, your ophthalmologist may remove the blood surgically.

 - Macular hole.
-If it doesn’t heal on its own, surgical repair of the hole is usually done.
+If it doesn’t heal on its own, the hole is usually repaired surgically.

 - Migraine with aura.
 An aura doesn’t need treatment, but it’s a signal that you should take your usual medication for your migraine.

 - Optic neuritis.
-This is managed by treating the underlying condition.
+This is managed by treating the underlying condition, but steroids may be helpful even if there are no systemic findings.

 - Temporal arteritis.
 This is treated with long-term steroids.
 Treatment is important to avoid permanent vision problems.